julianeisel/bWidgets/README.md

 Licensing
 ========

-As a temporary solution, bWidgets uses the GPL2 or later.
-This is to avoid licensing issues when using GPL licensed code, specifically from Blender.
+bWidgets itself is licensed under the GNU General Public License (GPL) 2 or later.
+This is a temporary solution because it contains snippets from GPL licensed Blender code.
-Further contributions will be dual-licensed under GPL2 (or later) and the MIT until further notice.
+Further contributions will be dual-licensed under GPL2 (or later) and the MIT license (see LICENSE.txt) until further notice.
+It is planned to switch to license that allows usage in non-GPL projects too, e.g. an MIT-like license.
-Later we can then switch back to either MIT, or a different FOSS license, like Apache2 or LGPL.
-Note that this only applies to bWidgets itself.

-The demo application is licensed under GPL2 or later.
-Everything else (namely documentation and unit tests) uses the MIT license (see LICENSE.txt), except for third party libraries for which a license file is placed inside each root directory.
+The demo application is permanently licensed under GPL2 or later.
+Everything else (namely documentation and unit tests) uses the MIT license, except for bundled third party libraries for which license files can be found together with the library code.

 # Supported Platforms